 - Decisions related to the suspension of normal operations – including delayed starts, early releases or suspension of normal operations – will be communicated via email from email@example.com.

-- A MessageMe text message alert will be sent to FAS employees (who are enrolled in the MessageMe program) when decisions have been made regarding delayed starts, early releases or the suspension of normal operations.
+- A MessageMe text message alert will be sent to FAS employees when decisions have been made regarding delayed starts, early releases or the suspension of normal operations.
 Essential employees should always follow their specific local policies and the guidance provided by their local leadership.
-Please be sure to enroll in the MessageMe program.
+Please be sure to review and update your MessageMe profile.

 - Non-essential staff who determine that their particular location or circumstances make it unsafe for them to travel may choose to stay home and will normally be expected to cover the absence with vacation or personal time.